FluxML/Flux.jl/docs/src/models/losses.md

 They are commonly passed as arrays of size `num_target_features x num_examples_in_batch`.

-Most loss functions in Flux have an optional argument `agg`, denoting the type of aggregation performed over the
+Most losses in Flux have an optional argument `agg` accepting a function to be used as as a final aggregation:
-batch:

 ```julia
 loss(ŷ, y)                             # defaults to `mean`